gauravkumarchhipa/Video_Hub-Project-using-Reactjs/README.md

 "react-responsive-carousel": "^3.2.23",
 "react-router-dom": "^6.8.1"
 # Description
 This React app in chakra-ui using create web.
 This App in react-router, carousel.
-This app is simple video hub stattic web app.
+This app is simple video hub static web app.

 # Screenshorts